-A compensation time will be allocated to cars and Drivers finishing in the top three places in each category of a race counting towards the Fanatec GT Challenge Australia powered by AWS Series Sprint Cup depending on the classification of the final results at the finish and determined according to the scale below.
+A compensation time will be allocated to cars and Drivers finishing in the top three places in each category of a race counting towards the GT Challenge Australia powered by AWS Series depending on the classification of the final results and determined according to the scale below.
 This compensation time is added to the minimum pit stop duration set for the following Race in the Series.
 The car is not under Parc Fermé conditions for this additional time.